Rashomon: Plot

-In Heian-era Kyoto, a woodcutter and a Buddhist monk, taking shelter from a downpour under the Rashōmon gate, have just returned from giving evidence in a trial about the murder of a Samurai, and are baffled at the conflicting stories they have heard.
+In Heian-era Kyoto, a woodcutter and a Buddhist monk, taking shelter from a downpour under the Rashōmon gate, have just returned from giving evidence in a trial about the murder of a samurai, and are baffled at the conflicting stories they have heard.
 They are joined by a commoner, who asks to hear what happened.
 The film intercuts the discussions of the three men at the gate with flashbacks of witness testimonies and reconstructions of the events described.

-The woodcutter gives evidence that he had found the body of the Samurai three days earlier, alongside the man's cap, his wife's hat, pieces of rope, and an amulet.
+The woodcutter gives evidence that he had found the body of the samurai three days earlier, alongside the man's cap, his wife's hat, pieces of rope, and an amulet.
 He had been killed with a sword.
-The monk states that he had seen the Samurai on the day of the murder traveling on foot, accompanying his wife on horseback.
+The monk states that he had seen the samurai on the day of the murder traveling on foot, accompanying his wife on horseback.

 A policeman presents the main suspect, a captured bandit named Tajōmaru.
-In Tajōmaru's version of events, he follows the couple after seeing them in the woods, and lures the Samurai away with the prospect of buried treasure.
+In Tajōmaru's version of events, he follows the couple after seeing them in the woods, and lures the samurai away with the prospect of buried treasure.
 Tying the man up, he returns to rape his wife, who tries to defend herself with a dagger, but ultimately submits.
 Ashamed of her dishonor, the wife asks Tajōmaru to fight with her husband, saying she will belong to the man who wins.
-Tajōmaru agrees.
-Tajōmaru kills the Samurai (honorably, he says), only to find that the wife has fled.
+Tajōmaru agrees and kills the samurai (supposedly in an honorable way), only to find that the wife has fled.

 The wife, having been found by the police, tells a different story.
 In her version, Tajōmaru leaves immediately after raping her.
 She frees her husband from his bonds, but he stares at her with contempt and loathing.
 The wife approaches him with her dagger, and then faints.
 She awakens to find her husband dead, with the dagger in his chest.
 In shock, she wanders through the forest until coming upon a pond in which she unsuccessfully tries to drown herself.